-You may want to place windbreaks around some of the shelter for added protection, and if you don't have chairs, put a tarp on the ground.
+You may want to place windbreaks around the shelter for added protection, and if you don't have chairs, put a tarp on the ground to sit on.

-Think also of what will happen if it does rain heavy.
+Think also of what will happen if it does rain heavily.
 You want to avoid areas in the tarp where the rain builds up.
 Keep the tarp tight to avoid bulges.

 I also use bungee cords in the line from the tarp.

-The bungee cords act as shock absorbers for gusts of wind and reduce the risk of tarps tearing, and yet keeps the tarp tight.
+The bungee cords act as shock absorbers for wind gusts, reducing the risk of tearing tarps yet keeping the tarp tight.

 Tarps as Groundsheets

-It is important that you don’t pack your tent away wet.
+You mustn't pack your tent away wet.
 If you do, you must dry it out once you get home.
-That's easier said than done - if not for the lack of drying space, it's also the time it takes when you have a busy household.
+That's easier said than done - if not for the lack of drying space; it's also the time it takes when you have a busy household.

 However, if you can let your tent dry out in the air before taking it down, you'll be saved from that problem....except for under the tent where the air can't dry it out.
-This is where using a tarp or other groundsheet can save you a headache, as only that will need drying when you get home.
+Using a tarp or other groundsheet can save you a headache, as only that will need drying when you get home.

-You can buy some really good tent footprint groundsheets for various models of tents.
-These enable you to protect the underside of your tent, and can help with pitching your tent as you place the footprint where you want the tent prior to pitching, which helps get the location right.
+You can buy some good tent footprint groundsheets for various models of tents.
+These enable you to protect the underside of your tent and can help pitch your tent as you place the footprint where you want the tent before pitching, which helps get the location right.

 Tent footprints are particularly useful for tents that are irregular shapes

-Tent footprints are particularly useful for tents that are irregular shapes.
-Our tent is a simple rectangle and we have a relatively cheap tarp that's lasted many years as an extra groundsheet that fits the dimensions of our tent with only a little folding.
+Tent footprints are particularly useful for tents that are irregular in shape.
+Our tent is a simple rectangle, and we have a relatively cheap tarp that's lasted many years as an extra groundsheet that fits the dimensions of our tent with only a little folding.

 If it is raining when you are pitching and you lay down an extra tarp or groundsheet, it is important to avoid allowing a lot of rainwater to pool the tarp before you pitch your tent, as you don't want to pitch on a pool of water.
 Wait until it eases, or put up a large tarp overhead and pitch under that!
 (Yes, we've had to do that before now!)